 Input raster or feature destination data

-A raster or feature dataset that identifies locations from which the least accumulative cost path is determined to the least costly source.
+A raster or feature dataset identifying locations from which the least accumulative cost path is determined to the least costly source.

 |Raster Layer; Feature Layer|